-Our psychological social support (PPS) Workshops support orphans dealing with the emotional issues arising from their bereavement and life as an orphan.
+Our psychological social support (PSS) Workshops support orphans dealing with the emotional issues arising from their bereavement and life as an orphan.

 Death and bereavement through a child’s eyes

 The Foundation works with the social workers and funds the PSS workshops on the Lulisandla Kumntwana programme, which also teaches life skills.
 Day One focuses on coping with death and bereavement (there are some 9,000 orphans in this region).
 The children are split up into groups according to age, with materials and activities designed to be appropriate for the age group.